Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Discussion

-\textit{\textbf{Disk Eclipses.}} Given the large orbital separation ranging over several au, it is highly unlikely that the smooth, sinusoidal variability is due to eclipses from the stars themselves, which would instead appear as narrow eclipses.
+Given a large orbital separation ranging over several au, it is highly unlikely that the smooth, sinusoidal variability could arise from eclipses from the stars themselves, which would instead appear as narrow eclipses.
 However, we suggest that the variability may be caused by eclipses of a circumbinary disk from an optically and geometrically thick circumstellar disk in \nast~that formed as a result of the RLOF mass-transfer process.
 Several prominent emission lines in \nast~(e.g., [N\,{\sc ii}] $\lambda5755$; \citealt{Crowther1999}) show double-peaked profiles that indeed indicate the presence of a disk.

 This scenario is similar to the massive eclipsing binary RY Scuti, which is currently undergoing RLOF with a mass gainer that appears to be enshrouded by an optically and geometrically thick accretion disk \citep{Grundstrom2007,Djura2008,Smith2011}.
 RY Scuti also exhibits smooth, periodic variability; however, its 11~d orbital period is much shorter than that of \nast, and its variability is not as consistent with a sine wave \citep{Djura2008}.